 Not going through the pain-staking task of describing all the boxes above, I would like to mention a few that excite me the most as we look forward to the progress of this sector:

-- Marketplaces: One of the key challenges in healthcare has been access to right information.
-More than anything else, marketplaces start addressing information asymmetry allowing people to access the best information, products and services without having to pay an additional premium for the same
+- Marketplaces: One of the key challenges in healthcare has been access to the right information.
+More than anything else, marketplaces start addressing information asymmetry allowing people to access the best information, products, and services without having to pay an additional premium for the same.

-- Home Care: Most importantly, home care brings healthcare to the patients home, providing care within an environment which is more preferable for the patient and less expensive as well.
-It generates convenience, improve care, reduced cost and higher satisfaction.
+- Home Care: Most importantly, home care brings healthcare to the patient’s home, providing care within an environment that is preferable for the patient and less expensive as well.
+It generates convenience, improves care, reduced cost, and higher satisfaction.
 This sector had always existed but in a fragmented and unorganized manner.
-Now it is being organized and structured, creating new avenues in improving care and patient experience.
+Now it is being organized and structured, creating new avenues for improving care and patient experience.

-Despite of all these gaps and growth opportunities in the industry, if only it were that easy to establish and grow a healthcare enterprise … what more could one wish for.
-This a very nuanced industry, requires a lot of context around the science, the process and the inherent age-old culture that drives this industry.
+Despite all these gaps and growth opportunities in the industry, if only it were that easy to establish and grow a healthcare enterprise … what more could one wish for.
+This is a very nuanced industry and requires a lot of context around the science, the process, and the inherent age-old culture that drives this industry.
 Here are the top six challenges that one should be aware of and build a mitigation strategy around as you venture into this sector:

-- Business of Trust: Health is always a sensitive area and people don’t trust you very easily with serving them, it takes time to gain trust of doctors & patients in this industry
+- Business of Trust: Health is always a sensitive area and people don’t trust you very quickly with serving them, it takes time to gain the trust of doctors & patients in this industry.

-- Set Stakeholder Interactions: Healthcare ecosystem stakeholders have strong connections, set incentive and revenue sharing models, which you need to understand and carefully position your service within that construct
+- Set Stakeholder Interactions: Healthcare ecosystem stakeholders have strong connections, and set incentive and revenue sharing models, which you need to understand and carefully position your service within that construct.

 - Very Nuanced: Healthcare is not straight-forward like any other industry where one can go ahead and build aggregators, marketplaces, etc. and leave it open to vendors for listing and servicing individuals.
 Regulations, workflows, service quality levels, etc. are more complex and nuanced.

-- Talent is Expensive: As a result of the nuanced nature of industry, talent is expensive in this field.
-It ain’t easy to get people who are knowledgeable, talented and experienced in this industry
+- Talent is Expensive: As a result of the nuanced nature of the industry, talent is expensive in this field.
+It isn’t easy to get people who are knowledgeable, talented, and experienced in this industry.

-- Competition from Large Incumbents: Above all these is aggressive competition from large incumbents with deep pockets, that are heavily expanding their service portfolio to provide a 360 degree coverage.
+- Competition from Large Incumbents: Above all this is aggressive competition from large incumbents with deep pockets, that are heavily expanding their service portfolio to provide 360-degree coverage.
 Whatever service or product innovation you might develop, usually it is very easy for these large players to emulate and provide it across a wide geography

-Now all this being said, this list wasn’t meant to scare anyone or discourage from entering this market.
+Now all this being said, this list wasn’t meant to scare anyone or discourage them from entering this market.
 However, the idea is to help others like myself be better prepared as you venture into this promising space.
-It always been my core philosophy that there is no point pondering … the only way to do a start-up is to “get started” … & find a way to just survive long enough, till you succeed …
+It has always been my core philosophy that there is no point pondering … the only way to do a start-up is to “get started” … & find a way to just survive long enough, till you succeed.